 Elements

 Element descriptors are the foundation of the plugin.
-They define how to recognize and classify files in your project as specific element types.
+They define how to classify files in your project as part of known architectural elements.

 Defining Element Descriptors